Types of homecare services

 According to Age UK, there are reportedly 1.4 million elderly people chronically lonely in the UK.
 Many go long periods of time without having a conversation with someone, which is why companions for the elderly are so important.

-Companion services aim to prevent feelings of loneliness, it can make a great difference to your quality of life and is unique to each individual whether it is just having someone round for a cup of tea and a chat or company for when you go out.
+Companion services aim to prevent feelings of loneliness, it can make a great difference to quality of life and is unique to each individual.

 Companionship care can also include: